valantic/spartacus-mock/docs/examples/define-handlers.md

 You can define custom handlers for your custom endpoints or for existing endpoints (aka OCC Endpoints) of spartacus-mock.

 1. Create a handlers file `src/mock-server/handlers.ts`
-2. Create a folder `src/mock-server/mock-data` where all your mock data lives
+2. Create a folder `src/mock-server/mock-data` where all your mock-data lives
 3. In the handlers file you can define all your custom handlers like in this example:

 ```ts